NeilsC/moxcli/README.md

     $ bin/moxcli export-decks EXPORT_PATH

+`export-decks` has some options.
+CAUTION!
+This will overwrite existing files in the target folder:

+    $ bin/moxcli export-decks ~/moxfield_decks --overwrite --create-folder

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.